SamThompson/shell-remind/README.md

 -e: the executable that you want to run.
 For long, complex commands, use a shell script

--s: the sound that is to be played
+-s: the sound finle that is to be played

 Optional: